nathan-the-coder/mince/README.md

 > this Language is not a toy language,
 > I will continue improving this and
-> maybe reimplement it in a different language
+> with the capability to compile it
-> like 'C' or 'Rust' or 'Lua'
+> to machine code, It will be much more nicer.